furkanturan/abclisten/readme.md

 # ABC Listen

 This is a simple web tool for playing ABC formatted music.
+You can check it here: [music.furkanturan.com](http://music.furkanturan.com/)

 This is also a subrepository of [abcpdf](https://github.com/furkanturan/abcpdf).

 * For visualing the ABC sheets and playing them, [ABCJS](https://github.com/paulrosen/abcjs) is used.
 Corresponding license is [license_abcjs](js/license_abcjs.md) file.